-The study Catholics in the United States: Who Are We, and Who is Missing has been conducted to fully understand the people who identify as active Catholics in the United States.
+The study National Study of US Catholics: Knowing Who to Invite and Engage has been conducted to fully understand the people who identify as active Catholics in the United States.
 It also identifies opportunities to foster broader relationships that encourage new people to the Catholic faith.
 The study identifies and describes the most and least represented lifestyles of the U.S. population who are active Catholics.

 The research is based on a statistically sound sample of the 34.3 Million people in the U.S. who identify as active Catholics.
 Researchers used MissionInsite, a data modeling software from ACS Technologies, to produce the analysis.
 Sources of input include Epsilon, Experian 'Mosaics,' Synergos, the U.S. Census, and research from the American Beliefs Study (an ACST longitudinal study of over 14,900 respondents across the United States).